 Seven-time NASCAR Cup Series champion Jimmie Johnson is aiming to make the switch to IndyCar in 2021, and has announced he has joined forces with Chip Ganassi Racing.

-Johnson, who turns 45 this month, has raced full-time in NASCAR since 2002 and has become one the sport's most successful drivers with 83 wins and a record-tying seven championships.
+Johnson, who turns 45 this month, has raced full-time in NASCAR since 2002 and has become one the category's most successful drivers with 83 wins and a record-equalling seven championships.

 The team is still working to finalise sponsorship details in a bid to get Johnson into the series.

 Ganassi also fields two cars in the Cup Series, opening up the possibility that Johnson could run select NASCAR races in a third entry next year as well.

 Johnson attended pre-season testing at the Circuit of The Americas in February and in July, he tested a CGR-Honda on the Indianapolis road course - reporting it as an "incredible" experience.

 After that, Johnson explained that his time testing out IndyCar machinery gave him the desire to race in the series.